How to Access the Startup Folder on Windows 11/10

 C:\Users\<yourusername>\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup

-1. Right-click on Windows and select Run.
+1. Right-click the Windows icon and choose Run.

 Open the Run Command Box from the Quick Access Menu